CodeEditorLand/Dependency/Maintain/README.md

     ../Script/Cache/Get.sh
     ```

-2. After the cache is populated clone all of the repositories:
+2. After the cache is populated clone all of the `Source`:

     ```sh
     cd Land # (The Context)